First off here’s the link to the article. (Read it first)

 Just so you know, I created this 'moral question' specifically for what is being taught as self-defense.
 Many instructors aren't exactly 'lying,' but they have a vested interest in NOT checking out the validity (or complications arising from) what they teach.
 While a lot of it can be ascribed to laziness, the question of 'where does it become deliberate' is a damned good question.

 While I generally agree with the author's points (as it's a good summation of a lot of the overly-simplistic, reductionist noise that is commonly taught about self-defense), I'm still going to have to fisk it.
 Expanding on something I said, you don't do anyone any favor by replacing one overly simplistic belief with another.
-Okay he says the following are lies.

-Self-Defence Is Easy
+Lie number one: Self-Defence Is Easy

 He says: